Interacting Dark Sectors in Anisotropic Universe: Observational Constraints and $H_{0}$ Tension: Abstract

 \section{Abstract}

-The present study reveals observational constraints on the coupling between dark components of anisotropic Bianchi type I universe.
-We assume interaction between dark matter and dark energy and split the continuity equation with inclusion of interaction term $\Gamma$.
-Two scenarios have been considered (i) when coupling between dark components is constant and (ii) when it is a function of redshift ($z$).
-Metropolis-Hasting algorithm has been used to perform Monte Carlo Markov Chain (MCMC) analysis by using observational Hubble data obtained from cosmic chronometric (CC) technique, cosmic microwave background (CMB) baryon acoustic oscillation (BAO), Pantheon compilation of Supernovae type Ia (SNIa), their joint combination and a gaussian prior on the Hubble parameter $H_{0}$.
-It is obtained that the combination of all databases plus $H_{0}$ prior marginalized over a present dark energy density gives stringent constraints on the current value of coupling as $-0.001<\delta<0.041$ in constant coupling model and $-0.042<\delta<0.053$ in varying coupling model at 68\% confident level.
-In general, for both models, we found $\omega^{X}\approx -1$ and $\delta(\delta_{0})\approx 0$ which indicate that still recent data favor uncoupled $\Lambda$CDM model.
-Our estimations show that in constant coupling model $H_{0}=73.9^{+1.5}_{-0.95}$ which naturally solves the Hubble tension problem.
-In other word, in constant coupling model, we did not find any disagreement between our estimated $H_{0}$ and those reported by Hubble space telescope (HST) and large scale structure (LSS) experiments.
+We present observational constraints on the coupling between dark components of anisotropic Bianchi type I universe.
+We assume interaction between dark matter and dark energy, and split the continuity equation with the inclusion of interaction term $\Gamma$ in two scenarios: (i) when coupling between dark components is constant and (ii) when it is a function of redshift ($z$).
+We utilize Metropolis-Hastings algorithm to perform Monte Carlo Markov Chain (MCMC) analyses of the models by using observational Hubble data from cosmic chronometers (CC) technique, cosmic microwave background (CMB), baryon acoustic oscillation (BAO), Pantheon compilation of Supernovae type Ia (SNIa), and a Gaussian prior on the Hubble parameter $H_{0}$.
+We find that the combination of all databases plus $H_{0}$ prior gives stringent constraints on the coupling parameter, viz., $-0.001<\delta<0.041$ in the constant coupling model and $-0.042<\delta_0<0.053$ in varying coupling model, both at 68\% CL.
+In general, for both models, we find $\omega^{X}\approx -1$ and $\delta(\delta_{0})\approx 0$, which indicate that observational data favor $\Lambda$CDM model with null interaction among the dark sector components.
+In the constant coupling model, our estimations show that $(H_{0}=73.9^{+1.5}_{-0.95}, \delta=0.023^{+0.017}_{-0.024})$.
+This result is interesting because the previous works show that such a high value of Hubble constant requires the significant value of coupling parameter $\delta$.